GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-01-05-external-service-down.md

 A fuse is a device (present in Car electrical circuits) that protects the vehicle from over current.
-**Once the fuse is broken, the feature related to it does not work anymore, and a manual intervention is needed to replace it.**
+**Once the fuse is broken, the feature related to it does not work anymore, and manual intervention is needed to replace it.**

 We can apply the same concept to our application.
-If an external service, notwithstanding the _Retries_ and the _Circuit_ opening several times, continues to have problems and respond with errors, we can disable the functionality until a manual intervention.
+If an external service, notwithstanding the _Retries_ and the _Circuit_ opening several times, continues to have problems and respond with errors, we can disable the functionality until manual intervention.
 It's different from the CircuitBreaker because it never reset: the circuit remains in a broken state.

 The point behind this is: **do we really want the users to experience thousands of errors?
-Isn't it better to completely disable the feature and wait for a manual intervention?**
+Isn't it better to completely disable the feature?**

-Let's think of a real case scenarios.
-We have an application that is building powerpoints calling an external APIs.
+Let's think of a real case scenario.
+We have an application that is building a PowerPoint, calling an external API.
 The external APIs are broken.
-Maybe a mis-configuration by the caller, or a permanent outage.
+Maybe a misconfiguration by the caller, or a permanent outage.
 We can disable the feature flag and entirely hide the button in the application, showing a message to notify users that the feature is currently not working.

 Let's create a simple annotation that will be used to implement this behavior: